About Blushy avatars

 - customization options such as background / avatar settings

-- to do -> add a web interface to do configuration
+- add a web interface to do configuration and setting up on a per channel basis

-- to do -> channel currency for users to buy items such as accessories, effects and / or avatars to change between them!
+channel currency for users to buy items such as accessories, effects and / or avatars to change between them! [done!]

 - to do -> configuration options such as giving users roles and currency gain vs (users with no role, VIP etc), item / avatar costs etc